-As anyone with children can attest, finding good childcare for your little one is one of the most complicated and stressful decisions that new parents have to make.
+For families in France and all around the world, finding good daycare for your young child is one of the most complicated and stressful decisions that new parents have to make.
 Just who are you going to leave your sweet little baby with?

-And just because you are a parent in France, doesn’t mean that decision gets any easier.
-Childcare in France can be complicated, depending on if you get a spot at one of the highly-sought after nurseries (crèche), or if you need a nanny for more flexibility.
+For parents in France, there is generally no slam-dunk option.
+If you are moving to France, you should know that childcare here can be complicated, depending on if you get a spot at one of the highly-sought after daycare nurseries (crèche), or if you need a nanny for more flexibility.

 So let’s look at what are the different French childcare options, shall we?
 Allons-y!